 It is a program that regularly scans your device for some or all known malicious softwares.
 It will detect malicious sites and prevent you from accessing them, while keeping you from downloading malwares to your computer.

 Most antivirus software require regular (sometimes daily) updates, to make sure they’re up-to-date on the virus they scan for.
 Note that they need these updates because hackers are consistently created new viruses that out perform what available.

 How Does Antivirus Software Work?

-Different antivirus softwares work in different ways.
+Different antivirus software work in different ways.
 For example a traditional antivirus uses a signature based malware detection program.
 Meaning it scans the files you have and compares distinctive codes against its database.
 If it finds a duplicate, it either deletes it or isolates it.
 Traditional antivirus software work offline.

-A behavior based antivirus program, uses a heuristics way to detect viruses.
+A behavior based antivirus program, uses heuristics to detect viruses.
 Meaning it can identify and block new viruses.
-Sometimes it’ll let you know that a program is infected and let you take action, other times, it will just block the threat.
+Sometimes it’ll find that a program is infected and let you take action, other times, it will just block the threat.

 There are cloud based antivirus programs which require internet connections.
 They detect all suspicious activities and report such incidences to the cloud.

 Do I Need An Antivirus Software?

 Due to how advanced technology has become, malicious software have become unavoidable.

 Hence, questions like, “Why is antivirus software important?” have taken center stage.
-This is because the danger that can occur without them are very consequential.
+This is because the danger that can occur without them are serious.
 How protected is your personal data?
 IT Companies protect your data as part of a maintenance plan and provide disaster backups to keep businesses secure.